Table of Contents

 Lining Material:

 Unlike the old days, bombazine no longer has the same status.
 The use of Bombazine fabric has drastically decreased in the modern world.
 It can hardly be seen in shops due to lesser demand by customers and people wearing Bombazine dresses are rare now.
-Instead, companies are using it as a material for lining in jewelry boxes and caskets.
+Instead, companies are using it as a material for lining jewelry boxes and caskets.

 Caring for Bombazine Fabric